Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 If the target notices the scan, it appears as being performed by this web server instead of the actual host.

-### dnsenum

-dnsenum is a DNS reconnaissance tool.
-It is used to enumerate all DNS servers and DNS entries for a given organization.

 ### The Harvester

 The harvester is a Python script used by red teams during penetration tests to perform OSINT reconnaissance.
 It can gather emails, subdomains, hosts, employee names, open ports, IPs...
 It retrieves its information from public sources, like search engines, PGP key servers, the Shodan database...

-### ICANN Lookup

-ICANN Lookup is a website giving public info on registered domain names.
-This info can be hidden by the domain name registrar (like GoDaddy) when requested.

 ### Holehe